-Salted no-bake chocolate peanut butter bars are my antidote to scorching summer days.
-There’s no reason to miss out on an indulgent treat simply because it’s too hot to light the oven.
-Maple syrup sweetens the gluten-free peanut butter squares, and puffed rice adds an addictive crisp texture.
-Topped with a layer of chocolate and sprinkled with sea salt, each bar tastes like a candy bar (albeit a bit healthier!).
+No bake chocolate peanut butter bars are my antidote to scorching summer days.
+There’s no reason to miss out on an indulgent treat simply because it’s too hot to light the oven – maple syrup sweetens the gluten-free peanut butter squares, and puffed rice adds an addictive crisp texture.
+Topped with a layer of semisweet chocolate and sprinkled with flaky salt, each bar tastes like a candy bar (albeit a bit healthier!).

 - 1 cup crunchy peanut butter